Engee documentation

 Multithreading

-In the previous examples, each task was executed in parallel with others in a single thread.
+In the previous examples, each task was executed in parallel with the others in the same thread.
 In a strict sense, such parallelism is not parallelism.
-Asynchronous tasks can be very useful, but sometimes you need real parallelism.
-Julia allows you to to schedule tasks in many threads at once.
-The Threads.@spawn macro can be used to overwrite the long_process function.
-For each process create a task and schedule it in any thread as soon as it becomes available:
+Asynchronous tasks can be very useful, but sometimes real parallelism is required.
+Julia allows

 In [ ]: